stamparm/maltrail/sensor/docs/ROADMAP.md

 trail-update cycle.
 A flush that fails drops its window rather than growing a backlog, and is reported through `maltrail_meta_flush_errors_total`.

-### 4.2 Plugins — explicitly not supported
+### 4.2 Plugins — DONE (removed)

-`-p` takes Python callables.
-Out of scope for 1.0; documented, and the sensor refuses clearly rather than ignoring the flag.
-Operators who need plugins keep the old sensor.
+`-p` took Python callables.
+Plugins were removed from Maltrail entirely in 3.0 — both sensors and the `plugins/` directory — so there is nothing to port.
+Consume events from `LOG_SERVER`/`LOGSTASH_SERVER` instead.

 ---

-## Gate 5 — Cutover
+## Gate 5 — Cutover — DONE

-1. Default `maltrail-sensor.service` → this sensor **(done)**; `maltrail-sensor-old.service` retained.
+1. Default `maltrail-sensor.service` → this sensor **(done)**.
-2. Naming: "sensor" / "old sensor" throughout **(done)**.
+2. `sensor.py` stays in `old/` purely as the **differential oracle** and reference implementation:
-3. Migration guide with the rollback step (`systemctl start maltrail-sensor-old`), a documented config-compatibility statement, and the one feature that requires the old sensor.
+   `tools/parity.py` only exists while it does, so it should never be deleted.
+It is not a supported fallback and carries no deprecation schedule — this is a rewrite, not a migration programme, and nobody is owed an overlap release.
-4. Keep the old sensor as the **differential oracle** indefinitely — the parity harness is only possible while it exists.
-It should never be deleted, only demoted.
+3. `docs/INSTALL.md` §13 covers verifying a deployment: replay a corpus, shadow live traffic, scale out only if the drop counter says to.

-5. Deprecation policy: announce, one release of overlap, then default-off but still shipped.
+There is nothing further to schedule here.

 ---